Books Like Fourth Wing — 7 Must-Read Picks

 Sabaa Tahir • 2015

 A brutal military empire, two protagonists on opposite sides of a conflict, and one of the most electric will-they-won't-they pairings in fantasy.
 The pacing is relentless and the world-building is vivid.
-Perfect for Fourth Wing readers who want something slightly darker.
+Perfect for Fourth Wing readers who want something slightly darker — specifically for those who loved that Basgiath was a place where institutional violence and personal loyalty constantly collide.
+Tahir doesn't soften the consequences of war the way romantasy sometimes does.

 The Cruel Prince book cover